Durango to Silverton, Colorado

 Plan the rest of your trip

-More things to do in Silverton, CO
+More things to do in Silverton

 Round out this trip with more attractions, tours, and local experiences.

-Where to stay in Silverton, CO
+Where to stay in Silverton

 Choose where to stay before the rest of the itinerary starts to harden.

-Restaurants in Silverton, CO
+Restaurants in Silverton

 Plan food stops so the best parts of the day do not turn into last-minute searches.

-Getting to Silverton, CO
+Getting to Silverton

 Dial in airports, drive time, parking, and arrival logistics before you go.